 The historic Island of Sicily can also be divided into further wine regions.
 While overall Sicily has more vineyards than anywhere else in Italy.
 The wines and grapes here are varied, although the sweet taste of Marsala is certainly the most common.
 Along with grapes that are grown from the volcanic soils of Mount Etna.

 Food and wine experiences in Tuscany are popular among international food tourists.
-The combination of Tuscan cuisine, the infamous Chianti red wines and of course the regions natural beauty all combine for a fantastic tour opportunity.
+Combine Tuscan cuisine with the infamous Chianti red wines of Tuscany.
+As well as, of course, the regions natural beauty.
 In fact, check out our very own wine tours in Tuscany for more information.

 The last wine region on our list could also include the likes of Prosecco’s sparkling wines and the tanning qualities of Umbria.
 However, on this occasion, we’ve decided upon Vento as one of the top 5 wine regions in Italy.
 Located in the North of Italy, a wine tour in Veneto covers an alternative to some of those mentioned above.
 In particular, offering world-class Pinot Grigio, which can be found within bars and supermarkets around the world.